 This East Window was erected in 1955 to a design by Lawrence Lee.

-The original window has this inscription:
+The original window (which was lost in the 2nd World War) has this inscription:

 “The above East Window was erected in memory of Col. Charles Wetherall K.C.T. of the 13th Dragoons.
 Born 23rd July 1795.
 Died 2nd October, 1868 “

 The outer windows depict scenes of Peter with the following biblical references:

 “And now behold loose thee this day from the chains” [Jeremiah 40:4] “Thine alms are had in remembrance in the sight of God” [Acts 10:31] “Simon son of Jonas, lovest thou me?
 Feed my sheep” [John 21:16] “I am crucified with Christ: nevertheless I live” [Galatians 2:20]